shopwp/documentation/docs/php-functions.md

 # PHP Functions

-The below PHP functions will allow you to programmatically fetch raw Shopify data.
-There are two important things to know:
+These PHP functions allow you to programmatically fetch raw Shopify data.

+## Things to know

+Before using these functions, keep in mind ...

 1. These functions will make a network request the first time they run.
-The payload will then be cached for any consecutive calls.
+The payload will then be cached for any consecutive calls _only if the [ShopWP cache](/getting-started/displaying#caching) is enabled_.

-2. If a cached payload is found, these functions will return the cached version instead, skipping the network request.
-This is usually ok, but if you're noticing that the data is stale you'll need to clear the plugin cache within the plugin settings under the "Sync" menu.
+2. If a cached payload is found, these functions will return the cached version instead—skipping the network request.
+If you notice the data is stale, make sure to clear the [ShopWP cache](/getting-started/displaying#caching).

-### get_product()
+## get_product()

 Allows you to fetch a single product by `post_id`, `product_id`, or `storefront_id`.